-In conclusion, the DS pointed out that these findings demonstrate the wide distribution of chlorate-reducing micro-organisms and that potassium chlorate is rapidly biodegradable.
-Tests only deviating from OECD TG 301 methodology with respect to the absence of oxygen (van Ginkel et al., 1995) do indicate potassium chlorate is readily biodegradable.
+In conclusion, the DS pointed out that these findings demonstrate the wide distribution of chlorate-reducing micro-organisms and that sodium chlorate is rapidly biodegradable.
+Although no standard tests are available for sodium chlorate, only tests deviating from OECD TG 301 TG methodology with respect to the absence of oxygen (van Ginkel et al., 1995) do indicate sodium chlorate is readily biodegradable.
 Hence, in applying a weight of evidence approach to this specific case it can be concluded that the substance should be considered as rapidly degradable for classification purposes.